enisz/igdb/src/assets/templates/02-query-builder.md

 ?>
 ```

-> Using the Builder this way is not recommended as this functionality may be removed in future versions.
+>:warning Using the Builder this way is not recommended as this functionality may be removed in future versions.

 ### Builder way